-The aim is to highlight the Shire of East Pilbara as a viable holiday location, full of natural wonder and splendor. fighting for the best interests of our community at a State and Federal level.
+The aim is to highlight the Shire of East Pilbara as a viable holiday location, full of natural wonder and splendor.
+It was my honour to take up the mantel of Shire President in May 2021, and I promise to continue fighting for the best interests of our community at a State and Federal level.